Kremlin decree: Foreign currency can still buy natural gas

-ROME (AP) — A Kremlin decree published by state media says “unfriendly countries" can continue to pay for natural gas in foreign currency through a Russian bank that will convert the money into rubles.
+ROME (AP) — "Unfriendly countries" can continue to pay for natural gas in foreign currency through a Russian bank that will convert the money into rubles, according to a Kremlin decree published by state media Thursday, a day after the leaders of Italy and Germany said they received assurances from President Vladimir Putin.

 The decree Putin signed and published by state news agency RIA Novosti says a designated bank will open two accounts for each buyer, one in foreign currency and one in rubles.
 The buyers will pay in foreign currency and authorize the bank to sell that currency for rubles, which are placed in the second account, where the gas is formally purchased.

+Speaking shortly after Putin’s announcement, German Chancellor Olaf Scholz gave a noncommittal initial response to Russia’s new conditions.
+He said the gas contracts stipulate payment mostly in euros and sometimes in dollars.
+He said he made clear to Putin in a phone call Wednesday “that it will stay that way.”

+“What his ideas are for how this can happen is what we will now look at closely,” Scholz told a reporters in Berlin.
+“But in any case, what goes for companies is that they want to and will be able to pay in euros.”

-ROME (AP) — Italian Premier Mario Draghi said Thursday that he had received assurances from Russia's leader that Europe would not have to pay for natural gas in rubles as demanded, similar to pledges that Germany received, and diffused fears that Moscow would cut off supplies that are used for heating and electricity.
+Italian Premier Mario Draghi said earlier Thursday that he had also received assurances from Putin that Europe would not have to pay in rubles and diffused fears that Moscow would cut off supplies of gas used for heating and electricity.

-Draghi said Russian President Vladimir Putin assured him during a 40-minute phone call Wednesday evening that “existing contracts remain in force. ...
+Draghi said Putin assured him during a 40-minute phone call Wednesday evening that “existing contracts remain in force. ...
 European companies will continue to pay in dollars and euros.”

 Putin announced last week that Russia will demand "unfriendly" countries pay for natural gas only in Russian currency, instructing the central bank to work out a procedure for buyers to acquire rubles in Russia.
 That sent already high gas prices even higher amid fears it could be a prelude to a natural gas shutoff, which could disrupt Europe's economy and hurt Russia's finances.
 The Group of Seven major economies, including Italy and Germany, agreed to reject the demand.

-The Italian leader indicated that Russia still had a desire for payments in rubles but that it might handle the currency conversion.
-Draghi said Putin gave a lengthy explanation of how to both maintain the payments in euros in dollars while satisfying Russia’s “indication of payments in rubles.’’
+Draghi said Putin gave a lengthy explanation of how to both maintain the payments in euros and dollars while satisfying Russia’s “indication of payments in rubles.’’

 Draghi said he referred the discussion to experts and that analysis was underway “to understand what it means,” including whether “European companies can continue to pay as foreseen, if this means something for the ongoing sanctions.”